rackerlabs/docs-cloud-cdn/rst/devguide/api-operations/get-retrieve-asset-analytics-v1.0-project-id-services-service-id-analytics.rst

     GET /v1.0/{project_id}/services/{service_id}/analytics

+Retrieves asset analytics.

-Retrieves asset analytics - usage data (such as hits or misses) about the service.
+This operation retrieves usage data (such as hits or misses) about the service.

 The examples contain the expanded URL template with values inherited from parameters (for example, https://private-anon-afee1c004-cloudcdn.apiary-mock.com/services/mywebsite/analytics).